 What do you do when you’re not working?

 Lots of music, naturally!
 In my first year I played in CUMS (the university musical society) as well as in many of the concerts that are put on in Cambridge all the time.
-I also sing in the College Chapel choir which rehearses three times a week, which is probably what I've enjoyed most in Christ's, it has been a fantastic experience both musically and socially.
+I also sing in the College Chapel choir which rehearses three times a week.
+This is probably what I've enjoyed most in Christ's - it has been a fantastic experience both musically and socially.

 Where have you lived this year?

-I lived in a room in one of Christ’s Jesus Lane houses – this is a really enjoyable place to live for second year as it has more of the feel of a conventional university experience and it is great to be able to live with friends for a year.
+I lived in a room in one of Christ’s Jesus Lane houses behind the main College site – this is a really enjoyable place to live for second year as it has more of the feel of a conventional university experience and it is great to be able to live with friends for a year.

 Do you know what you want to do after Cambridge?

 No idea!
 Possibly carry on with music performance, but equally I am not sure about anything so my options are open…

 Please be aware if you're considering an application that our student writers describe their experiences.
 Although the majority of the information stays the same, some details may change from year to year.
 Do read the student profiles in combination with our undergraduate admissions pages for full information.